 Transforming frustration into success

-I’ve spent about 13 years in corporations and startups, and another ~11 years running my own companies and businesses.
+I’ve spent about 13 years in corporations and startups, and another ~12 years running my own companies and businesses.
 I’m thankful for the people I met, the lessons I learned, and the experience I gained.
 But, yes, working for someone else can be frustrating.
-Most of us don’t have great bosses, and that is one of the biggest determinants of our happiness and satisfaction.
+Most of us don’t have great bosses, and that is one of the most significant determinants of our happiness and satisfaction.